vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

     35

-    its citation in Maheśvarananda's Mahārthamanjari, composed in South India in the 13th century, further con rms.
+    its citation in Maheśvarananda's Mahārthamañjari, composed in South India in the 13th century, further con rms.
 Moreover, the compatibility of the views of the Samvip. anasa with those of the Lakṣmitantra, despite certain important differences, indicates how this kind of monistic Vaisnavism found substantial acceptance- amongst sonic Pañcarātring.

     The Saṁvitprakāśa Ouoted in Other Sources